3-Day San Diego Itinerary - A Long Weekend in San Diego

 Once you've enjoyed the beach, you can also find some coastal trails to follow.
 As you hike, you can take in the picturesque views surrounding you.

-🏨 Places to stay close to Torrey Pines State Beach
+🏨 Stay in close proximity to Torrey Pines State Beach

 Torrey Pines Gliderport